 This unique Roman pyramid was built as a tomb for the affluent magistrate Caius Cestius between 18 and 12 BC.
-It is made of white marble and brick and is 35-meter high.
+It is made of white marble and brick and is 35 meters high.
 It is speculated that the Pyramid of Cestius was built in this style because of how popular Egyptian things were in Rome after Egypt was made a part of the Empire.
 Within the tomb, there are frescoes that show scenes from Roman mythology.
 An inscription on the exterior offers information about its construction and dedication.
 This pyramid-tomb was finally set into the Aurelian Walls to ensure that it remains preserved and pristine through the ages.

 Address: Via Raffaele Persichetti, 00153 Roma RM, Italy